pypi-buildability-project/napalm-ios-ad/README.md

 This limits it's use for certain purposes where priv exec is not required. (like using the getters() or sending show commands)

 This driver is a fork of the original driver, it changes the behavior of the driver and implements privilege level checking.
-It will allow to connect without privilege level 15 and instead raise permission-errors<br>
-if a function is called and the necessary privileges are not available. <br>
+It will allow to connect without privilege level 15 and instead raise permission-errors whenever a function is called and the required privilege level is not available. <br>
 It will neither change function arguments or return values nor implement new functions.

 ## Authors: